 Writing with variations in pronunciation, along with colloquial phrases or slang, can demonstrate a character’s origin, level of education, and more.

-Another thing you should limit are colloquial phrases that have become cliché.
+Another thing you should limit is colloquial phrases that have become cliché.
 If it’s an overused phrase, there’s probably a fresh way to say the same thing.
 ProWritingAid’s Cliché Report will point out uninspired, worn-out phrases so you can come up with a more poignant way to say what you want.

 Starting sentences with conjunctions

 This next grammar rule was made to be broken.
 In fact, it’s not just breakable in fiction.
 The idea that you can’t start a sentence with “and” or “but” is no longer a widely accepted grammar rule.

 “And” and “but” sound more natural than transition words like “however” or “consequently.”
 They can sound more informal, depending on the context, so they should only start sentences sparingly in formal situations.

 But in your novel?
 Don’t be afraid to start a sentence with a conjunction.
 Not only do they sound more natural (are you seeing a trend in our rule-breaking?), they can even add emphasis and make a sentence more poignant.
 Short sentences do well with conjunctions at the head.